 Felix Bartholdy Mendelssohn was born at Brondesbury Park in London on September 19, 1911, a great-grandson of the German composer.
 In a crowded career, he worked as a naval cadet, stockbroker, journalist, advertising agent, publicist, concert organiser, variety agent, film actor and agent in the dance band world.
 On leaving the Navy, he became an actor and then opened Club Felix in London, which became the haunt of stage personalities in the early 30s.
 In 1938, after visiting the South Sea islands and seeing how popular the films and music of the region were in the U.S., he realised his ambition to form a Hawaiian band.
 He said: ‘I believe soft music allied to glamour and showmanship is a sure recipe for success.’
 With good organisation and appreciating the value of publicity, he popularised Hawaiian music in England during the late 30s and 40s.
-His band featured many prominent musicians of the time, including George Elliott, and Ernie Penfold well-respected Guitarists.
+His band featured many prominent Musicians of the time, including George Elliott, and Ernie Penfold both well-respected Guitarists.
 Ernie later took over the Band renamed as as the South Sea Serenaders

 George Elliott is pictured here with an Aristone Acoustic Archtop Guitar designed by Jack Duarte – George Elliott formed a sweet music band which included E G Pogson (sax, clt), Cecil Norman (pno) and Bill Mulraney (tmb).